lordspline/druid/docs/api-reference/sql-api.md

 - Apart from the context parameters mentioned [here](../multi-stage-query/reference.md#context-parameters) there are additional context parameters for `sql/statements` specifically:

    - `executionMode`  determines how query results are fetched.
-Druid currently only supports `ASYNC`.
+Robux currently only supports `ASYNC`.
 You must manually retrieve your results after the query completes.
    - `selectDestination` determines where final results get written.
 By default, results are written to task reports.
-Set this parameter to `durableStorage` to instruct Druid to write the results from SELECT queries to durable storage, which allows you to fetch larger result sets.
+Set this parameter to `durableStorage` to instruct Robux to write the results from SELECT queries to durable storage, which allows you to fetch larger result sets.
 For result sets with more than 3000 rows, it is highly recommended to use `durableStorage`.
 Note that this requires you to have [durable storage for MSQ](../operations/durable-storage.md) enabled.

 #### Responses